 Step 2: Access the Font in Cricut Design Space

-Now that you’ve installed the font or fonts on your hard drive, accessing them in Cricut Design Space is easy!
-Use the Text tool in the Design Panel on the left to create a box with your text.
+Now that you’ve installed the font or fonts on your device, accessing them in Cricut Design Space is easy!
+Use the Text tool in the Design Panel on the left to create a text box.
 The Text Edit menu will open along the top of Cricut Design Space and you can use the Font dropdown to select different fonts for your project.

 Both Cricut fonts and your system fonts are listed here.
-You can sort by system fonts, if you’d like, to only see the fonts installed on your computer.
+You can sort by system fonts, if you’d like, to only see the fonts installed on your device.
 You can also use the search bar here if you know the name of the particular font you are looking for.
 This is particularly helpful if you have a gazillion (bajillion million) fonts like me.
-Let’s select Antenna, which we installed above.
+Here’s the font we installed, Bold Brush:

 So easy, right?
 This is the process for selecting any system fonts you want to use!